Ele Opeloge: 2007

-At the 2007 World Championships she ranked 11th, with a total of 250 kg.
+At the 2007 World Championships she ranked 11th, with a combined lift of 250 kg.

 2008

 She represented Samoa at the 2008 Summer Olympics in Beijing, competing in the over 75kg category.
 She was also her country's flagbearer during the Games' opening ceremony.

 Opeloge finished fourth in her event, narrowly missing out on a bronze medal.
 She lifted 269 kg, matching her personal best, while Mariya Grabovetskaya of Kazakhstan lifted 270 kg to finish third.
-In August 2016, the IWF reported in the IOC reanalysis of the 2008 Beijing Olympics that the silver and bronze medalists - Olha Korobka of Ukraine, and Mariya Grabovetskaya - failed retests of their doping samples.
+In August 2016, the IWF reported in the IOC reanalysis of the 2008 Beijing Olympics that the silver and bronze medalists - Olha Korobka of Ukraine, and Mariya Grabovetskaya - had failed retests of their doping samples.
 The IWF later reallocated medals accordingly, elevating Opeloge to become the silver medalist and also the first-ever Olympic medalist from Samoa.

 Opeloge is a celebrity in Samoa, "where children approach her in the supermarket for autographs".

 2010

-Opeloge won a gold at the 2010 Commonwealth Games in New Delhi, India in over 75 kg class with a Games record of 285 kg.
+Opeloge won a gold at the 2010 Commonwealth Games in New Delhi, India in the +75 kg class with a Games record combined lift of 285 kg.
 It was also Samoa's second gold medal in the history of the Games.